-Supplemental Habilitation as a Residential enhanced staffing add-on may be utilized in emergency situations or to meet a participant's temporary medical or behavioral needs.
-Supplemental Habilitation staff can be authorized for no more than 90 calendar days unless a variance is granted by the AE.
+The provision of Supplemental Habilitation (SH) staffing in emergency situations or to meet a participant's temporary medical or behavioral needs.
+SH staff can be authorized for no more than 90 calendar days unless a variance is granted by the AE.

-Room & board is not included in the rate for the Life Sharing service.
-The provider agencies should collect room & board payments in accordance with regulatory requirements.
+Room and board is not included in the rate for the Life Sharing service.
+Life Sharing provider agencies should collect room and board payments in accordance with regulatory requirements.
 Life Sharing may not be provided when the host family is also a foster home for the participant.

-Participants authorized to receive Life Sharing services:
+Effective starting 7/1/17, participants authorized to receive Life Sharing services:

-- Are not precluded from receiving Assistive Technology, but may not receive the remote supports component.
-Remote supports is intended to reduce the participant's need for direct support that would typically be provided as part of the Life Sharing service.
-Remote supports is built into the Life Sharing rate & cannot be authorized as a discrete service.
-Requirements for the delivery of remote supports as part of the Life Sharing service is in the Main Module- Additional Needed Information (Optional) section of this waiver. - May receive Vehicle Accessibility Adaptations when vehicle being adapted & utilized by the participant is not owned, leased or rented by the provider. - May not be authorized to receive Supports Broker services unless the participant has a plan to self-direct his or her services through a participant-directed services model in a private residence.
+- Are not precluded from receiving Assistive Technology, but may not receive the remote monitoring component.
+Remote Monitoring is intended to reduce the participant's need for direct support that would typically be provided as part of the Life Sharing service.
+As such, Remote Monitoring is built into the Life Sharing rate and cannot be authorized as a discrete service.
+Any use of Independent Living Technology must comply with 442.301 (c)(4)(vi)(A)through(D)related to privacy, control of schedule and activities and access to visitors. - May receive Vehicle Accessibility Adaptations when vehicle being adapted and utilized by the participant is not owned, leased or rented by the Life Sharing provider. - May not be authorized to receive Supports Broker services unless the participant has a plan to self-direct his or her services through a participant-directed services model in a private residence.